vasigorc/wasm_definitive_guide/chapter_12/README.md

 # Chapter 12.
 Extending the WebAssembly Platform

-In this chapter the author looks at different specifications that have sprung up and evolved since the WebAssembly MVP.
+In this chapter the author looks at different specifications that have sprung up and evolved since the WebAssembly MVP for WebAssembly runtimes.

 ## WASI Runtimes